Quantization of algebraic invariants through Topological Quantum Field Theories: Introduction

 This theorem is not only an existence result.
-As we show in Remark \ref{rmk:computation-tqft}, if the invariant $\chi$ is quantizable, there is an algorithmic way of recovering the associated almost-TQFT by means of the iterated vectors
+As we show in Remark \ref{rmk:computation-tqft}, there is an algorithmic way of recovering the associated almost-TQFT by means of the knowledge of the invariants $\chi(\Sigma_g)$ for $g \leq 2N-1$.

-for $0 \leq g < n$.
-In particular, this shows that the invariant $\chi$ can be computed once at a time for all the genus $g$ orientable surfaces from the knowledge of this invariant in finitely many surfaces (to be precise, from $\chi(\Sigma_g)$ for $g \leq 2n-1$).
 This observation turns the problem of computing such invariants, which is usually a very hard task that requires the use of advanced motivic or arithmetic techniques, into a problem of computing a finite set of examples that can be solved through a brute force approach.

-The aforementioned results provide an effective criterion to decide whether an algebraic invariant is almost-quantizable (or, equivalently, lax-quantizable).
-However, we still need a procedure to decide whether such almost-TQFT (or the associated lax monoidal TQFT) can be promoted to a monoidal TQFT.
-To address this question, in this paper we introduce almost-Frobenius algebras as the almost-TQFT counterpart of Frobenius algebras (which are known to be equivalent to $1+1$ TQFT \cite{Kock:2004}).
+With this method, the aforementioned result provides an effective criterion to decide whether an algebraic invariant is almost-quantizable.
+However, we still need a procedure to decide whether such almost-TQFT can be promoted to a genuine TQFT.
+To address this question, in this paper we provide the following partial result (for the definition of wide almost-TQFT, see Definition \ref{sec:monoidal-quant-almost-Frob}).

-Roughly speaking, an almost-Frobenius algebra is a tuple $(V, \tilde{T}, \tilde{\epsilon}, \tilde{\eta})$ with $V$ a finite dimensional $k$-vector space and linear maps $\tilde{T}: V \to V$, $\tilde{\epsilon}: k \to V$ and $\tilde{\eta}: V \to k$.
-These linear maps correspond to the images of the bordisms $L$, $D$ and $D^\dag$ of Figure \ref{fig:decomp-sigmag-intro} under the almost-TQFT.
-In this manner, the problem of promoting the almost-Frobenius algebra to a genuine Frobenius algebra is recasted as the existence of algebra $m: V \otimes_k V \to V$ and co-algebra $w: V \to V \otimes_k V$ structures on $V$ such that $\tilde{T} = m \circ w$.
-In general, there may not exist such extension, or there can be infinitely many, but in the case that $V$ is spanned by the iterated vectors $v_g = \tilde{T}^g(\tilde{\epsilon}(1))$ for $g \geq 0$ (a situation that we shall called a wide almost-Frobenius algebra) it turns out that the problem is completely geometric and, at most, only one such extension may exist.
-Using these facts, we get the following criterion.

-\begin{theorem*}[Theorem \ref{thm:quantization-almostTQFT}] A $1+1$ wide almost-TQFT $Z$ can be extended to a monoidal TQFT if and only if the following conditions hold: \begin{enumerate} \item The bilinear form $B(v_g, v_{g'}) = Z(D^\dag)(v_{g+g'})$ is non-degenerate. \item Let $b_1, \ldots, b_n$ be any orthogonal basis of $Z(S^1)$ with respect to $B$.
-Then, for all $1 \leq j \leq n$, we have
+\begin{theorem*}[Theorem \ref{thm:quantization-almostTQFT}] A $(1+1)$-dimensional wide almost-TQFT $Z$ with values in finite dimensional vector spaces can be extended to a TQFT if and only if the following conditions hold: \begin{enumerate} \item The bilinear form $B(v_g, v_{g'}) = Z(D^\dag)(v_{g+g'})$ is non-degenerate. \item Let $b_1, \ldots, b_N$ be any orthogonal basis of $Z(S^1)$ with respect to $B$.
+Then, for all $1 \leq j \leq N$, we have